shivani-CI/Kibble-Kitchen/README.md

 - I followed the 'I Think Therefore I Blog' walkthrough from Code Institute
 - Thanks to my son Prabhat for his help with python
 - To a prior Code Institute student AliOKeeffe for inspiration
+- Stack Overflow for helping with code errors and solutions
 - ChatGPT for helping to understand code
 - DeepAi for generating images

  <br>

 ## Known bugs
 - Recipe description is not being cleaned at the moment prior to saving.
 I have assumed the recipe description will be safe when I present it but I should explictly cleaning it to prevent HTML injection into my app.
-- Ingredient formset in add recipe page does not appear correctly when adding new ingredients (more than the 3 box's available).
+- Ingredient formset in add recipe page does not appear correctly when adding new ingredients (more than 3 box's available).
 Further investigation is required to figure out what is causing this.

  <br>